nutti/Magic-UV/docs/tutorial.md

 6. Click **Project** to project texture to UV
 7. Click **Disable**

-* **Transparency** option provides a way to change transparency of the displayed texture
+* **Transparency** property provides a way to change transparency of the displayed texture
-* If **Adjust Window** option is enabled, size of the displayed texture is adjusted to the window
+* If **Adjust Window** property is enabled, size of the displayed texture is adjusted to the window
-* **Magnitude** option (only available if Adjust Window is disabled) provides a way to change size of displayed texture
+* **Magnitude** property (only available if Adjust Window is disabled) provides a way to change size of displayed texture
-* If **Texture Aspect Ratio** option is enabled, keep the original aspect of the displayed texture
+* If **Texture Aspect Ratio** property is enabled, keep the original aspect of the displayed texture
-* If **Assign UV Map** option is enabled, assign new UV map when no UV is assigned to the mesh
+* If **Assign UV Map** property is enabled, assign new UV map when no UV is assigned to the mesh

 ### UVW